Hand Dryer Heights for Disabled Toilets in Australia

-As well as using the appropriate hand dryer height in a disabled toilet within Australia, it’s also important to consider other aspects of usability.
+As well as having the appropriate hand dryer height in a disabled toilet, it’s also important to consider other aspects of usability.
 Blade dryers require the user to stand up, so are generally impractical for a disabled washroom.
-Instead, a wall mounted hand dryer can be operated with one button or an autosensor, and used from the same height or from below the outlet.
+A wall mounted hand dryer should be used instead as it can be operated with one button or an autosensor, and can be used from the same height or from below the outlet.

 Ideal hand dryers for disabled washrooms

-Davidson Washroom has a number of suitable hand dryer products to suit disabled washrooms.
-Some meet ADA (Americans with Disabilities Act) requirements for disabled washrooms, which are more detailed than Australian standards and as such can be an ideal choice.
+Fortunately there are a number of hand dryer products that can meet all these requirements for disabled washrooms here at Davidson Washroom.
+Some even meet ADA (Americans with Disabilities Act) requirements for disabled washrooms, which are more detailed than Australian standards.
 In particular, our Mediclinics Speedflow range is the only dryer of its type to meet the US legal requirements without any modifications to the building.
-Speedflow products all offer a low profile, smooth design with no sharp corners and fast and quiet operation.
+Speedflow products all offer a low profile, smooth design with no sharp corners, and fast, quiet operation.

 When it comes to completing your public disabled washrooms, make sure you fully comply with Australian standards without compromising on quality, performance and design.
 Choose Davidson Washroom for your hand dryers and other washroom fittings.